joyalan/Asteroids/README.md

 # Asteroids
-A version of Asteroids built in SFML that does not use the `new` or `delete` keywords to manage memory.
-The program also uses custom data structures for memory management rather than use STL data structures like vectors or maps, so as to avoid dynamic memory allocation.
+A version of Asteroids built in SFML that does not use the `new` or `delete` keywords to dynamically manage memory.

 ## Assets
 All assets were purchased for usage from [here](https://kpdwyer.itch.io/lo-fi-stellar-skirmish) and [here](https://s4m-ur4i.itch.io/huge-pixelart-asset-pack).